The Fates (Moirai) – In Charge of Human Destiny

 The free will of humankind has been a long-discussed topic in history.
 To some accounts, humans are born free and create their destiny on the way; to some others, humans are born with a written destiny and a purpose on earth.
 This debate opens the door to a philosophical discussion, and the beginning of it all could come from the inclusion of the Fates and the written destiny of mortals in Greek mythology.

-The idea of the Fates was imported into Roman mythology, where they were known as Parcae and were related not only to the death but also to birth.
+The idea of the Fates was imported into Roman mythology.
+The Fates became known as the Parcae in Roman mythology: Nona (Spinner), Decima (Allotter), and Morta (Death).
+They were related not only to death but also to birth.
 In that sense, the idea of a written destiny at birth continued during the Roman Empire and from there, spread to the western world.

 Facts About the Fates